LGBTQIA+ Therapy in Salt Lake City & Online Across Utah

 A Thoughtful, Affirming Space for LGBTQ+ Adults

-For many LGBTQIA+ individuals, therapy is not just about working through anxiety, stress, or life transitions.
-It is also about finding a space where your identity is understood, respected, and not something that needs to be questioned or changed.
+For many LGBTQIA+ people, therapy is not only about anxiety, stress, or life transitions.
+It is also about having a space where you do not have to explain who you are, question whether you will be understood, or wonder how your identity will be received.

 People reach out for many different reasons, including:

-• wanting a different relationship with thoughts, emotions, or patterns
+wanting a different relationship with thoughts, emotions, or recurring patterns

 Often, these experiences overlap rather than exist on their own.